imoon-ucla/Vista/README.md

 # Vista

-Visualization of time series data in PPI
+Visualization of time series data in PPI.
+This application works dynamically with PDS-PPI ID, but this file is modified as a sample.

 ---